ewasm/design/README.md

 * [assemblyscript-ewasm-api](https://github.com/ewasm/assemblyscript-ewasm-api)
 * [ewasm-rust-api](https://github.com/ewasm/ewasm-rust-api)

-### Design Process & Contributing
+## Design Process & Contributing
-For now, high-level design discussions should continue to be held in the design repository, via issues and pull requests.
+High-level design discussions should continue to be held in this repository, via issues and pull requests.
 Feel free to file [issues](https://github.com/ethereum/ewasm-design/issues).

-## Contributing

 The best place to start contributing to the Ewasm project is our [public Gitter channel](https://gitter.im/ewasm/Lobby).
 The Ewasm team hangs out in this channel and is on hand to answer questions.